 Conversations About Ethics

-Our Conversations About Ethics Series is presented in collaboration with the Center for Medical Humanities and Ethics.
-It is an annual series of lectures and workshops, generously underwitten by Methodist Healthcare Ministries, designed to foster useful community dialog around the ethics of issues impacting the treatment of individuals in the delivery of healthcare throughout the various phases of life.
+Our Conversations About Ethics Series is presented in collaboration with The Center for Medical Humanities and Ethics.
+It is an annual series of lectures and workshops, generously underwritten by Methodist Healthcare Ministries, designed to foster useful community dialogue around the ethics of issues impacting the treatment of individuals in the delivery of healthcare throughout the various phases of life.
 We’ve had topics as diverse as the worth of a child, the mind-body connection, stem cell ethics and faith-based perspectives on suffering and healing.
 We hope you will join us as together we seek to better understand the issues.
 All of our workshops and lectures are free and open to the public.
 Find out more at conversationsaboutethics.org.

 While past corporate scandals (Enron, WorldCom, the subprime mortgage crisis) begin to fade, our responsibility to instill ethics into the next generation of business leaders becomes more urgent.
 At The Center, our Ethics in Business program acts as the cornerstone of the business ethics curriculum at The University of Texas at San Antonio (UTSA), University of the Incarnate Word, Trinity University, and St. Mary’s University.
 UTSA students are offered unprecedented access to San Antonio business leaders.
 They participate in on-site visits and numerous interviews.
-They not only got to see that success and ethics go hand in hand, but just how it’s done.
+They not only get to see that success and ethics go hand in hand, but just how it’s done.
 Their final reports are submitted to the Ethics in Business committee who, in turn, select the recipients of up to ten Ethics in Business Awards to San Antonio organizations and individuals.
 All are celebrated in an annual dinner in April.
 (To nominate an individual or organization, start here.)